PengNi/ccsmeth/README.md

                         0.0.
   --rm_1strand          abandon ccs reads with only 1 strand subreads
                         [DEPRECATED]
+  --refsites_only       only keep sites which are target motifs in both
+                        reference and reads
-  --refsites_only       only keep sites which is a target motif in reference --motifs MOTIFS       motif seq to be extracted, default: CG. can be multi
+  --motifs MOTIFS       motif seq to be extracted, default: CG. can be multi
                         motifs splited by comma (no space allowed in the input str), or use IUPAC alphabet, the mod_loc of all motifs